omgnetwork/elixir-omg/docs/demo_02.md

 # submits a transaction to the child chain
 # this only will work after the deposit has been "consumed" by the child chain, be patient (~15sec)
 # use the hex-encoded tx bytes and `submit` JSONRPC method described in README.md for child chain server
+# in the following json use `tx` value in "transaction" field

 curl "localhost:9656" -d '{"params":{"transaction": ""}, "method": "submit", "jsonrpc": "2.0","id":0}'